destinygg/destinypositions/docs/politics.md

 People in America (and around the world) have problems <strong>right now</strong> that need to be solved.
 And that's best done by working within the current system, building coalitions with like-minded people, and voting for the best candidate (at both a local and a national level).

+## International Trade Agreements (e.g. TPP)

+I am highgly in favor of international trade agreements, especially large binding agreements like the now-dead [Trans-Pacific Partership](https://en.wikipedia.org/wiki/Trans-Pacific_Partnership) that Obama championed.
+This is mostly for two reasons:

+1) International cooperation - International trade agreements lay the groundwork for even more international trade agreements.
+Ever-increasing cooperation is one of the only hopes we have at solving global warming.
+2) American soft power - In forfeiting the TPP, America cedes ground to China and their [Belt and Road Initiaitive](https://en.wikipedia.org/wiki/Belt_and_Road_Initiative).
+Soft power is more important than you might think.
+Without it, we lose the ability to exert pressure on other countries to respect the values of democracy, personal freedom, political freedom, and basic human rights.

 ## Violence

 In general, I am against violence.
 However, I think it is probably okay to be physically violent in response to some forms of political violence (e.g. wrongful deportation).